sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(inside).toBe(true)
 -->

-This reads like “x is greater than 3 _and_ lower than 13”, which is fine but we can do better:
+This reads like “x is greater than 3 _and_ lower than 13,” which is fine, but we can still do better:

 <!-- let inside = false, x = 7 -->